shealy2020/colab-gdrive-rag-ui-1/readme.md

 ---

-### Cell 2: Google Drive and Environment Setup
+### Cell 2
-**Purpose**: Connects to your Google Drive and creates necessary directories or verifies that directories exist.
+**Purpose**: Connects to Google Drive and creates source and indexing directories or verifies that these directories exist.

 **What it does**:
 - Mounts your Google Drive to the Colab runtime.